Zooz/aws-s3-multipart-copy/readme.md

     - RequestCharged — (String) If present, indicates that the requester was successfully charged for the request.
 Possible values include:
         - "requester"

-- In case multipart copy fails, two scenarios are possible:
+- In case multipart copy fails, three scenarios are possible:
     - The copy will be aborted and copy parts will be deleted from s3 - copyObjectMultipart will reject
     - The abort procedure passed but the copy parts were not deleted from s3 - copyObjectMultipart will reject
     - The abort procedure fails and the copy parts will remain in s3 - copyObjectMultipart will reject